-The following explains how to read the information provided by the XBRL Cloud Evidence Package for each component by providing a detailed explanation of one component.
-This same process can be used to understand each of the components of the reference/model implementation of a digital financial report.
-Providing every example of every component would make this document to large and cluttered to serve its purpose.
-Using this document in combination with the XBRL Cloud Evidence Package or other software application which makes this information available is how this document is intended to be used.
+The software used to work with this XBRL-based structured information was XBRL Cloud's Evidence Package.
+The following information explains how to read the information provided by the XBRL Cloud Evidence Package for each component by providing a detailed explanation of one component.
+This same process can be used to understand each of the components of the reference implementation of a digital financial report.
+Other software representations of this information can be used, the same general ideas apply.

-The best starting point for looking at a component is by looking at its rendering.
+The best starting point for looking at a financial report component is by looking at its rendering.
 The rendering displays all information about the reported facts for a component provided within a financial report.
-From the rendering, business users can click on any fact and see the fact properties of any reported fact.
+From the rendering, business professionals can click on any fact and see the fact properties of any reported fact.
 You can likewise click on any report element used within that component and get information as to the report element properties.
 If parenthetical explanations exist, they can also be navigated to using the rendering view.

-The following is an example of the rendering view for the "Inventory Components" section of a financial report.
+The following is an example of the rendering view for the "Inventory Components" section of the reference implementation financial report.
 It shows the details which make up the individual components of inventory and the total amount of inventory which intersects with the balance sheet.